microsoft/BotFramework-DirectLineJS/STREAMING-EXTENSIONS.md

 ### Source code

-Run `git checkout dev-streamingextensions` to checkout the source code of the latest successful build.
+Run `git checkout dev-streamingextensions` to checkout the source code of the last successful build.